danpawlik/openstack-helm-deployment/README.md

 export DOCKER_REPO_PASSWORD=

 TREASUREMAP_OVERWRITE=true # overwrite airskiff site manifests

+# if you want to add new SSH key to authorized_keys, set path to the pub key
+export ADDITIONAL_SSH_KEY=
 ```

 If you want to change images of Glance, Nova and Neutron to custom: